abrad45/amortization-calc/readme.md

 ## Notes about Calculations

-* Interest is calculated once monthly and things like your exact payment date during the month is not taken into consideration.
-If your loan provider does things differently, these values may not be accurate for you.
+* Interest is calculated and compounds daily.
+Your exact payment date during the month is not taken into consideration.
+Your loan provider may calculate things slightly differently, and so these values may not be accurate for you.
 * **This is for the purpose of making estimates and semi-informed financial decisions only.
 I'm not liable for any decisions you make, nor will I stand by any of these calculations at any time.**

 ## Get up and running